analyticadev88-hue/finalreeca/DEPLOYMENT_FIX_SUMMARY.md

 // Continue with protected logic...
 ```

-**Security:** ✅ Still fully protected, just moved from middleware to routes
+**Security:** ✅ Still fully protected, just moved from middleware to routes.
+This fixes the "Unauthorized" errors by using the official Supabase client to parse cookies correctly.

 ---